 is about a thousand years old ,starting out as a small collection of buildings

 around the church which has gradually grown into a ham stone built small market

 town, with a population of around 5,000 .
 It is a busy town with a variety of

 shops , pubs and caf'e's two schools and a small industrial area.
 It is

 surrounded by farmland and small hills .
-To the north is the Mendip and Polden
+To the north and north west are the Quantock, Mendip and Polden

-hills , and to the west on a clear day you can see Dunckery beacon on Exmoor..
+hills , and to the west are the Blackdown hills and on a clear day you can see Exmoor..

 well as the old buildings in the town there are a couple of interesting houses

 nearby, one is Barrington Court which is an Elizabethan manor house once owed

 by the Lyle family, and was the first house to be owned by the National Trust